leonemunyao/alx-project-nexus/README.md

 ## ProDev Backend Engineering Program Overview

+The ProDev ### 🌐 Deployment & Hosting

+The LeoNexus platform is deployed using modern cloud infrastructure for optimal performance and scalability:

+- **Backend API**: Hosted on **Render** for reliable Django REST Framework deployment
+- **Frontend Application**: Deployed on **Vercel** for fast global content delivery
+- **Database**: PostgreSQL database hosted on **Neon** for cloud-native data management
+- **Image Storage**: **Cloudinary** for cloud-based image storage, processing, and CDN delivery

-The ProDev Backend Program is a great learning experience for any aspiring professional Back-End Engineer.
+This cloud-first deployment strategy ensures high availability, automatic scaling, seamless CI/CD integration, and optimized image delivery worldwide.rogram is a great learning experience for any aspiring professional Back-End Engineer.
 In this program, different technologies are learnt, while working on different projects to apply the skills learnt.

 From `AI Prompting`, `Bash Piping`, `Database Design, Normalization, Optimization`, `SQL Joins`, `Python Decorators, Generators and Context Managers`, `Unit Testing`, `Django REST Framework` all the way to `Containerization(Docker and Kubernetes)` and `CI/CD Pipelines(Jenkins and Github Actions)`.